Types

 • You can have hepatitis C and not feel ill.
 Most people who have hepatitis C don't have obvious symptoms.
 Severe symptoms are most common in later stages of the disease when cirrhosis develops.
 Because hepatitis C often doesn't cause symptoms, experts advise a screening test for all adults 18 years and older.

-• HCV is 90 % curable with treatment.
-Talk with your healthcare provider about treatment choices.
+• HCV is 90% curable with treatment.
+Talk with your doctor about treatment choices.
 Medicines can be taken by mouth.
 Injections are no longer needed.

 • There is no vaccine for HCV.
 People who have been cured can get the disease again.

 • HCV can affect your whole body.
-Talk about any signs of HCV with your healthcare provider.
+Talk about any signs of HCV with your doctor.

 • Some other conditions can be seen more often in patients with hepatitis C. These include diabetes, vascular disease, kidney problems, skin rash, eye trouble, and thyroid disease.
 Hepatitis C may cause or make these problems worse.
 Talk about these risks with a specialist.